Táliga

 Táliga ([ˈtaliɣa]) or Talega ([tɐˈlɛɣɐ]) is a Spanish town and municipality located near the border with Portugal, in the province of Badajoz, in the Spanish autonomous community of Extremadura.
 Portugal considers Táliga, as well as neighbouring Olivenza, a de jure part of the Portuguese concelho of Olivenza, occupied by Spain since 1801.
-(See Olivenza#Claims of sovereignty).

 Under Portuguese administration, Táliga was a freguesia (parish) of the concelho (municipality) of Olivenza.
 It became an independent municipality in 1850, already under Spanish administration.